Serialization and Unserialization in PHP: Techniques and Tips

 A Few Quick Tips Before We Part

 While PHP’s serialization functions do all the nitty-gritty for you, there are a few points you need to be mindful of.
-Remember, with great power comes great responsibility or what I like to say during my code classes, "With great PHP knowledge, comes great need to debug".
+Remember, with great power comes great responsibility or what I like to say during my code classes, "With great PHP knowledge, comes great need to debug".1.
+The serialized string by PHP is always Ascii, so no worries about special characters or Unicode.

 2. If you’re trying to unserialize() something that isn’t properly formatted or was serialized by another language, PHP will return false, and might look pretty grumpy while at it.